Kedumim: Education

+Demographics

+In 2024, there were an estimated 4,866 people living in Kedumim.

 Economy

 While many residents work outside the settlement, many are employed locally in education, as well as several agricultural enterprises working with greenhouses and orchards.
 The Bar-On Industrial Park on 1,200 dunums (120 hectares, 297 acres) of land is within the municipal boundaries of Kedumim.
 Kedumim 3000, operated by Nahman Zoldan, is a construction firm headquartered in the settlement.
 The firm has worked on construction projects throughout the West Bank and East Jerusalem.

 Status under international law

 The international community considers Israeli settlements a violation of the Fourth Geneva Convention.
 Israel disputes that the Fourth Geneva Convention applies to these territories as they had not been legally held by a sovereign prior to Israel taking control of them.
 This view has been rejected by the International Court of Justice, International Committee of the Red Cross and repeatedly by the UN Security Council.

 According to B'Tselem, portions of Kedumim were built on privately owned Palestinian land.
 There are additionally two Israeli outposts adjacent to Kedumim, one of which is also built on privately owned Palestinian land.